revoltage34/ptanalyzer/README.md

 **Limitation:**
 1. Cannot detect whether shield is destroyed or reset using Amp or by time limit, only able to detect shield change.
 2. If Profit-Taker regenerate on of it's legs, the run won't break, but break the timing about leg break and body break.
 3. Because the log only shows whenever shield changes, we don't know when exactly it's broken.
 The only way to know is when the shield element changes, but this does not apply to last shield before breaking legs.
 So no time will be shown for last shield of each phase.
+(Last shield of each phase's time is shown as **?s**)

 Feel free to contact me in Discord about this tool: **ReVoltage#3425**